1. General information

 |Summation of main changes introduced by the standard|

-In 2017, the Company commenced an analysis of all realised agreements involving the purchase of services, regardless of their existing classification, the goal of which was to identify those agreements based on which the Company utilises assets belonging to suppliers, and subsequently to make a preliminary assessment of each such agreement as to whether it meets the criteria to be recognised as a lease pursuant to IFRS 16.
+In 2017, the Group commenced an analysis of all realised agreements involving the purchase of services, regardless of their existing classification.
+The goal of this analysis was to identify those agreements based on which the Group utilises assets belonging to suppliers, and subsequently to make a preliminary assessment of each such agreement as to whether it meets the criteria to be recognised as a lease pursuant to IFRS 16.

 As a result of this analysis it was determined that the following assets belonging to suppliers met the condition of right to use: